DLaszlo2003/Chess-Project/README.md

 # ♟️ Chess

-A fully functional **two-player chess game** built from scratch using vanilla **JavaScript, HTML, and CSS** — no libraries, no frameworks, just pure front-end code.
+A fully functional **two-player chess game** built from scratch using **JavaScript, HTML, and CSS** — no libraries, no frameworks, just pure front-end code.

 ## 🎮 Live Demo